 Eating fruits and vegetables is an excellent way to be sure you are getting enough fluids to avoid dehydration during pregnancy.

 9. Ice pops, popsicles, and Pedialyte pops can help you increase your fluids.

 This is especially true if your dehydration issues are related to morning sickness.
 It can be difficult during the first trimester to get enough fluids.
-You may have morning sickness, food aversions and may suffer from fatigue that leads you to not consume enough fluid.
+You may have morning sickness, food aversions and may suffer from fatigue if you are not able to consume enough fluid.

 Making your own popsicles is an excellent choice and very easy to do.
 Here are a couple of our favorite popsicle recipes many women use when thinking of how to prevent dehydration during pregnancy: